Ohara124c41/SFND-RADAR-Target_Generation-n-Detection/README.md

 - Plot the output
 - There should be a peak at the initial position of the target

-#### 2D CFAR

-Tasks:
-- Determine the number of Training cells for each dimension.
-Similarly, pick the number of guard cells.
-- Slide the cell under test across the complete matrix.
-Make sure the CUT has margin for Training and Guard cells from the edges.
-- For every iteration sum the signal level within all the training cells.
-To sum convert the value from logarithmic to linear using db2pow function.
-- Average the summed values for all of the training cells used.
-After averaging convert it back to logarithmic using pow2db.
-- Further add the offset to it to determine the threshold.
-- Next, compare the signal under CUT against this threshold.
-- If the CUT level > threshold assign it a value of 1, else equate it to 0.

 ## Dependencies for Running Locally
 * Matlab 2018B or higher.